 In a similar way, optimising your bedroom environment is key to falling and remaining asleep.
 Several studies have shown that noise, light and temperature can all impact your ability to get a good night’s sleep.

 Blackout blinds/curtains and eye masks are good options for blocking out external light.
 White noise, meditation and sleep stories can help distract from other sounds – or earplugs if you prefer silence.

 A room temperature of around 18 degrees celsius is recommended so consider the airflow in the room and your choice of PJ’s to help regulate temperature – your birthday suit may be the best choice here!

 8. Routine, consistency, priority

 Just as the brain likes structure, it likes routine too.
-Going to bed at the same time everyday will make drifting off that much easier – your internal body clock wants to run like clockwork.
-But if you’ve been struggling with sleep for some time, and are new to putting these tips into practise, be patient and consistent as your circadian rhythm rebalances.
+Going to bed at the same time every day will make drifting off that much easier – your internal body clock wants to run like clockwork.
+But if you’ve been struggling with sleep for some time, and are new to putting these tips into practice, be patient and consistent as your circadian rhythm rebalances.

-Remember, securing 8 hours sleep a night will have a positive impact on your health – now and for the future.
+Remember, securing 8 hours of sleep a night will have a positive impact on your health – now and in the future.